clh7090/EmployeeManagementApp/README.md

 </ol>

-##Starting the application
+## Starting the application
 <ol>
 <li>
-Make sure database is up and running on localhost:8080
+Make sure database is up and running on localhost:3306
 </li> <br>

 <li>